Alfred Hollins and Friends

 - ... a wide variety of works that will please a general audience, all performed with the utmost of musical integrity.
 (Journal of Association of Anglican Musicians)

 Recorded on the Nichols & Simpson organ of First Baptist Church, Abilene, Texas.

 - Simon’s playing is exemplary in taste, technique and style.
 (Journal of the Association of Anglican Musicians)

 - Dupré’s Chorale and Fugue, Opus 57 began as an improvisation ...
 Nieminski plays this with assurance, and his interpretation compares favorably with Filsell's ...
-Reger’s immenesly challenging Opus 57 will tax the patience of most listeners.
-In predictable style, the textures are dense and murky.
+Reger’s immensely challenging Opus 57 will tax the patience of most listeners ...
 Reger confided to its dedicatee Gustav Beckmann that this was his most difficult composition.
 If you do like heavy German polyphony, you'll love this, done with aplomb by Nieminski.
 (The American Record Guide)

 The Organ at the Grand Lodge